abikaki/awesome-speech-emotion-recognition/README.md

 * S. P. Yadav, S. Zaidi, A. Mishra, and V. Yadav, “[Survey on Machine Learning in Speech Emotion Recognition and Vision Systems Using a Recurrent Neural Network (RNN)](https://doi.org/10.1007/s11831-021-09647-x)”, Archives of Computational Methods in Engineering, vol. 29, no. 3, pp. 1753–1770, May 2022, doi: 10.1007/s11831-021-09647-x.
   <br><i>A survey of deep learning algorithms in speech and vision applications and restrictions</i>
 * P. Koromilas and T. Giannakopoulos, “[Deep Multimodal Emotion Recognition on Human Speech: A Review](https://doi.org/10.3390/app11177962)”, Applied Sciences, vol. 11, no. 17, Art. no. 17, Jan.
 2021, doi: 10.3390/app11177962.
-  <br/><i>An extensive review of the state-of-the-art in multimodal speech emotion recognition methodologies</i>
+  <br/><i>A comprehensive review of the latest advancements in multimodal speech emotion recognition methods.</i>

 ## Databases